 The 2009 Legislative Audit suggested that the Board's fees were not sufficient to support all of the current Board expenses.
-The Board will make a recommendation on a fee increase in 2011.
+The Board recommended a fee increase of \$10 per certificate in 2011.
+These changes will be incorporated into the regulation revisions that are planned for 2012.